 ← All essays

-The Weather App That Became an AI Art Pipeline
+The Weather App That Became a Small AI Art Pipeline

 The fun part was obvious immediately: use GPT Image 2 to generate the character art.